 Course summary

-- Top 20 in the UK for mathematics: The Times and Sunday Times Good University Guide 2025
+- Top 10 in the UK for mathematics and top 20 in the UK for philosophy: The Times and Sunday Times Good University Guide 2026

 - Build connections and a career: Opt to spend a full year on a work placement.
 Our students have secured placements with a range of organisations, including Intel, the Met Office, HSBC, Deloitte, Morgan Stanley, and the Civil Service.